-Personal Stories from the Spill In 2009, the Council published a book including personal stories of some of those that lived through the Exxon Valdez spill.
-Entitled "The Spill: Personal Stories from the Exxon Valdez Disaster," thousands of copies of this book have been shared with partners, libraries, schools, and the public.
+In 2009, the Council published a book, "The Spill: Personal Stories from the Exxon Valdez Disaster," including personal stories of some of those that lived through the spill.
+Thousands of copies of this book have been shared with partners, libraries, schools, and the public.

 In 2013, the Council partnered with the University of Alaska Fairbanks Oral History Program to build a digital oral history archive for the Exxon Valdez disaster.
-Each narrator has a unique perspective which helps expand our understanding of the diverse and lasting effects
+Each narrator has a unique perspective which helps expand our understanding of the diverse and lasting effects of technological disasters.

-One of the biggest changes in the last decade is that the Exxon Valdez spill is no longer the biggest oil disaster in United States history.
-On April 20, 2010, the Deepwater Horizon oil rig exploded in the Gulf of Mexico, killing 11 workers.
+The Exxon Valdez spill is no longer the biggest oil disaster in United States history.
+On April 20, 2010, the BP Deepwater Horizon oil rig exploded in the Gulf of Mexico, killing 11 workers.
 Over the next 87 days, an estimated 4.9 million barrels (over 200 million gallons) leaked from the well into the Gulf of Mexico.

 After the explosion, Gulf citizens, pictured above, turned to Alaskans for help.
 Those who had experienced the Exxon Valdez spill firsthand became an invaluable resource for community leaders and citizens who had no previous experience with oil spills.
 After that disaster, the Council and our institutional memory played a big part in connecting Gulf citizens with resources to cope with what had occurred.
-Other citizens from across the U.S. and around the world have used the Council as a resource after their own technological disasters.
+Others from across the U.S. and around the world have used the Council as a resource after their own technological disasters.